igorkasyanchuk/rails_db/README.md

 * export data to CSV
 * import SQL files
 * expand/collapse sidebar
+* allow access for current user for example with appropriate role
 * added HTTP_BASIC auth for Rails DB
 * ability to turn on/off using initializer
 * white/black list of tables